DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 An issue can have only one priority type label.
 A priority label can change over time.

 ### Issue category labels
 Optional extra labels exist to further specify what category an issue belong to.
-These are repository dependent and prefixed with "Cat:
+These are repository dependent and prefixed with "cat:

 An issue can have multiple category labels assigned.